-Summers are an amazing time to visit Colorado, but it’s exceptionally crowded.
+Summers are an amazing time to visit Colorado, but it’s exceptionally crowded, especially at some of the best state parks in Colorado.
 This also means higher prices if you’re on a budget.
 However the mountains are warmer, open, and the wildflowers are in bloom.

 Fall in Colorado is a dream, with stunning orange and yellow aspen displays.
 It’s a popular time for locals to get out and explore, so expect crowds.

 Winters tend to be cold and snowy.
 Although it is sunny and 50-degree days aren’t uncommon at lower elevations.
 It’s definitely the time to ski, however, there are plenty of things to do during winter in Colorado that doesn’t require you to pay $200-plus for a lift ticket.